 In other words, Ethereum 2.0, or the new Ethereum, is nothing new, just an upgrade from an old structure.

-As of May 2022, the process of merging is still in progress and announced to take place in June.
+Update (July 2026): the Merge was completed on September 15, 2022, and Ethereum has run entirely on proof of stake since then.
+When this article was first written in May 2022, the process of merging was still in progress and announced to take place in June.
 But, it is more likely that it will happen before the end of the year.

 Bitcoin's blockchain is a distributed ledger that records all of the Bitcoin transactions that have ever taken place.
 In order to maintain the blockchain, Bitcoin uses a consensus algorithm called "Proof of Work" (PoW).